-We're excited to start reporting out on the Contenders for the 2020 Hodge Trophy.
-We've adding in a predictive model that directly analyzes each wrestler's chances to win the hodge trophy this season and, of course, we've kept all the great performance stats you won't find elsewhere.
-Enjoy!
+We're excited to start reporting out on the 2020 Hodge contenders.
+We've added in a predictive model that directly analyzes each wrestler's chances to win the hodge trophy, of course, we've kept all the great performance stats.

 First, we've added in a predictive model to our Hodge Stats Analytics Page -- the Hodge Contender Rating (HCR), to show where we believe the analyzed wrestlers would end up at in end-of-season voting.
 While the voters occasionally favor one hodge criterion over another for the Hodge Finalists, this predictive model correctly predicts the winner in each of the previous 4 seasons and generally picks the runner-up as well (2017 is an exception thanks to the encyclopedia of wrestling - Jason Nolf - who landed in 4th among finalists, but had insane numbers).

 Second - why did we analyze the wrestlers we analyzed?
 We selected the top 5 wrestlers in the following pound-for-pound (P4P) rankings, adding in Luke Pletcher for good measure (he was ranked 7th in Nomad's Pre-CKLV Hodge Rankings).

 We also looked at this hodge watch list by Scott Baker via Vendetta Sports Media, which places Austin Desanto at #2 and Spencer Lee at #5.

 The Vendetta article is where we believe some confusion about predicting a hodge winner can start.
 The Hodge Criteria per WIN Magazine, includes:

 wrestler’s record, number of pins, dominance on the mat, past credentials, quality of competition, sportsmanship/citizenship and heart.